sag333ar/hive-authentication/README.md

 - **Adding accounts** (when user clicks "Add Account" in the switch user modal)

 This ensures consistent authentication flow for all user operations.

+## HiveAuth Login Flow

+When a user chooses HiveAuth login:

+1. **Login Request**: User clicks "Login with HiveAuth" button
+2. **Event Emission**: Aioha library emits a `hiveauth_login_request` event
+3. **QR Code Display**: Package automatically displays a QR code with the login payload
+4. **Wallet Scan**: User scans QR code with their HiveAuth wallet app
+5. **Wallet Approval**: User approves the login in their wallet
+6. **Authentication Complete**: Package receives the authentication result and proceeds with your callback

+The QR code is automatically generated and displayed, so you don't need to implement any additional UI for HiveAuth support.

 ## State Management